 All patient contacts at Silverdale and Ryecroft Practice are on an appointment basis.
-Bookings can be made up to 2 weeks in advance, by speaking to reception or requesting online.
+Bookings can be made up to 2 weeks in advance, by speaking to reception (online booking is currently suspended due to covid).
 Our reception staff may ask you brief details of your problem to help direct you to the most appropriate clinician.

 Please note we do not offer a walk in service and we do not assess acute minor injuries.